 All staff should attend relevant training on Prevent Duty to be in the position to make an effective judgment on the subject.

 All staff and students are required to have an Enhanced DBS check.
 All staff must be able to demonstrate both a general understanding of the risks affecting students in the area and a specific understanding of how to identify individual students who may be at risk of radicalisation and what to do to support them.

-As part of its responsibilities the Prevent Duty, LSME will carry out a risk assessment which is proportionate to the size, complexity and cultural setting of the institution.
+As part of its responsibilities the Prevent Duty, LSME will carry out a risk assessment that is proportionate to the size, complexity and cultural setting of the institution.
 The risk assessment will ensure that appropriate policies and procedures are in place to help identify and support individuals who may be vulnerable and also to provide clear management oversight of the requirements.
 The risk assessment will be regularly reviewed and, where necessary, updated annually.
 The overall assessment is that the risk to any individual of being radicalised within the College is low, although it is recognised that there are threats to students within their communities.

 b) Identification and Support